DeanoBurrito/northport/README.md

 Instructions for building it yourself are [available here](docs/Building.md), and a more in-depth manual can be found under the releases tab or by cloning this repository and running `make docs`.

 A brief summary of the current goals and features are listed below, or check [the roadmap](docs/Roadmap.md) for a more granular view.
-Pre-built isos are made available at major feature milestones, but for the latest and greatest it's recommended to built from the master branch.
+Pre-built isos are made available at major feature milestones, but for the latest and greatest it's recommended to build from the master branch.

 ## Project Goals
 1) To build a usable, extensible and relatively complete kernel.
 This means an smp-aware scheduler with support for heterogeneous processors, media stacks (graphics, audio and network) and a flexible driver infrastructure.